rbergenl/rbergenl.github.io/src/data/demos.md

 ## VueJS

 ### https://github.com/rbergenl/rtbprojects-website-nuxt
 #### A VueJs website built with the Nuxt framework.
-It uses VueJS components, Server Side Rendering, Axios, Graphql and UIKit.
+It uses VueJS components, Server Side Rendering, Axios, GraphQL and UIKit.
 The website runs on Firebase using hosting, functions, firestore and storage.

 ## Angular